 I wanted to mention that because we had that in common.
 What you were saying about bringing all these things together into one cohesive person of the marketing, the music, and all that stuff.
 I had the same situation when I first started trying to be an artist out there and not knowing how to merge those things, not realizing that I could put the marketing together with the music.
 I think that I had always seen that when you’re doing music, you’re not promoting, you’re doing the music.
 Maybe you’d bring someone else on later on when you got big enough that would do that “promotional stuff” for you.
 That’s the way I thought in the beginning.
 When I realized, “The chances of me getting big enough where I would have beyond a label or have a manager were pretty small.
 I needed to figure that stuff out for myself.”
 I went through the same thing you did.
 Finally, I was able to merge that entrepreneurship and music into something that worked.

-I got to ask about branding.
+I got to ask about music branding strategies.
 For me as a musician, branding was hard.
 I’m not a visual person.
 I’m not a designer.
 I second guess every single design choice that I would ever make for my brand and all that stuff.
 Let’s talk about the mistakes, first of all, the artists make.
 Let me tell you, I made all of them in relation to branding, content, and marketing.
 We’ll get into how to fix these and how to do it correctly.
 Why don’t you outline the mistakes that you see that people are making?You can promote yourself and grow a business as an artist, and feel good about it.
 Click To Tweet

 First of all, branding isn’t just about design.
 It is primarily about message.
 I said that out loud and I thought to myself, building is not quite the right verb for that because it’s more about uncovering your brand.
 Your brand is your identity for people that are working in personal branding.
 That’s mostly what I work in.
 I don’t work with companies to help them brand.
 Even if I did, I would give them similar prompts and they would be thinking more about the personality of their company.
 Those who are working for themselves as a personal brand, what you’re doing is you’re learning how to be yourself clearly and consistently.
 A lot of people don’t know how to do that and they don’t.
 They look at social media and they think they have to be that way, this way, that person’s way, or the other way.
 “How am I ever going to get 20,000 followers unless I follow these whatever Instagram is telling me to do all the time?”
 It’s not about that.
 It’s about learning how to uncover your identity and be able to communicate it clearly.